 Rewards Program Details: Earn 3 points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year.
 Earn 1 point per $1 on all other purchases-with no limit to the amount you can earn.

-Top Business Perks: This card carries a welcome bonus of 100,000 points for spending at least $15,000 within the first three months of card membership.
-This is worth either $1,000 cash back or $1,250 in travel.
+Top Business Perks: This card carries a welcome bonus of 100,000 points for spending at least $8,000 on purchases in the first 3 months from account opening.
+That’s $1,000 cash back or $1,250 toward travel when redeemed through Chase Ultimate Rewards®.

 Why We Like It: If you hit the welcome bonus offer spending goals, you can enjoy up to $1,250 in travel if redeemed through the Chase Ultimate Rewards program.
 If you play it just right, that could be a free exotic vacation!